Employee Development

 Self-actualization culture Creativity, quality (versus quantity), task accomplishment and individual growth are valued.
 Employees are encouraged to gain enjoyment from their work, develop themselves, think in unique and independent ways, and take on new and interesting activities.

-Which culture most accurately reflects your team?
-Does it align with the culture you’d most like to have?
+Which examples of team culture most accurately reflect your team?
+Are any of these high performance teams examples aspirational to you?
 These 12 examples are a great resource for benchmarking how well your team culture is for your organization.

 How to build a team culture while remote?